ACF

 Manufactures and suppliers of hazardous substances are required under the Hazardous Products Act (HPA) and the Hazardous Products Regulations (HPR) to provide updated information regarding the substance in the form of a Safety Data Sheet (SDS).
 The format and content of the SDS are set by the HPR.
 A Canadian SDS must:

-• State the name and contact information of the Canadian manufacturer or importer
+• Include the name and contact information of the Canadian manufacturer or importer.

-• Contain an emergency number for information in case of accident or emergency situation
+• Include an emergency telephone number for information in the event of an accident or emergency situations.

-• Contain pictogram (no specific format or size is given)
+• Include a pictogram (no specific format or size is required).

 GHS in Work-Environment